fieldtrip/website/tutorial/spike.md

         coeffvar: [1.6898 1.1453]
              cfg: [1x1 struct]

 The field isih.isi contains the isi per spike (w.r.t the previous spike) and contains NaNs at the beginning of the trials.
-The field isih.avg contains the average isi histogram per unit, and isih.coeffvar the computed parameter summarizing the statistics of the isi histogram (e.g. see Shinomoto et al., 2009) .We then plot the isi histogram (which can be plotted alone using **[ft_spike_plot_isi](https://github.com/fieldtrip/fieldtrip/blob/release/ft_spike_plot_isi.m)**) together with the isi (Poincare) return plot, which plots the current isi(n) against the next isi(n+1), thereby giving insight into the second order statistics of the isi distributio
+The field isih.avg contains the average isi histogram per unit, and isih.coeffvar the computed parameter summarizing the statistics of the isi histogram (e.g. see Shinomoto et al., 2009) .We then plot the isi histogram (which can be plotted alone using **[ft_spike_plot_isi](https://github.com/fieldtrip/fieldtrip/blob/release/ft_spike_plot_isi.m)**) together with the isi (Poincare) return plot, which plots the current isi(n) against the next isi(n+1), thereby giving insight into the second order statistics of the isi distribution:

     for k = [1 2] % only do for the single units
       cfg              = [];